Want to checkout our Free Trial?

 Personal Injury or Workers’ Compensation Claim-Why Not Both?

-by | Jun 5, 2024 | Workers Compensation
+by | Dec 11, 2024 | Workers Compensation

+Let’s take an example of a driver getting injured in a motor vehicle accident during his work.
 In this case, the worker can claim workers’ compensation from the employer as well as personal injury claim against the person who hit him.
-This would be a very complicated lawsuit that demand attorneys experienced in both personal injury and workers’ compensation litigations.
+This would be a very complicated lawsuit that demand attorneys experienced in both personal injury and workers compensation litigations.

 YouTube video